The Fire That Never Dies: The Tragedy of Centralia

 Dramatic Rescue

-"Todd managed to grasp onto an exposed root from the nearby tree.
+As Todd plunged into the darkness, he instinctively grabbed hold of something.
+Miraculously, he found an exposed root.
+His desperate cries for help echoed, and just moments later, his cousin Eric Wolfgang appeared.
+The quick-thinking Eric managed to pull Todd to safety, averting what could have been a tragic end: "Todd managed to grasp onto an exposed root from the nearby tree.
 He continued to yell for help and held on for his life.
-In less than a minute, his cousin Eric Wolfgang appeared on the scene and was able to pull Todd to safety," just as he was inhaling lethal gases.
+In less than a minute, his cousin Eric Wolfgang appeared on the scene and was able to pull Todd to safety," (Centralia).

 National Outcry